-technologies, there is an asymmetry of knowledge about who is on the other end of the "line."
-While the person who initiates the call knows whom she is calling, the person being called does not know who is on the other end of the line when he answers the phone.
-Social convention helps to mitigate this asymmetry; the person who initiates the call is expected to immediately identify herself (e.g., "Hi, this is Diane").
+In any collaborative system, there are both symmetries and asymmetries present in the design of the technology and in the ways that technology is appropriated.
+The telephone, for example, supports audio symmetry-a person on one end of the connection can hear everything at the other end and vice versa, in equivalent fidelity.
+Yet with traditional telephone technologies, there is an asymmetry of knowledge about who is on the other end of the "line."
+While the person who initiates the call knows whom she is calling, the person being called does not know who is calling him and yet he is still expected to answer the phone.
+Social convention helps to mitigate this asymmetry of knowledge; the person who initiates the call is expected to immediately identify herself (e.g., "Hi, this is Diane").
 Recent technological innovations such as caller ID and customizable ring tones have also attempted to mitigate this asymmetry.

-In Wikipedia, to provide another example, the transparency of work in the authoring process is symmetrical: any one individual contributing to an article can see the edits that any other individual has made and vice versa.
-Yet the initial perceived value of that authoring work is asymmetrical with respect to different authors' relative levels of participation on Wikipedia; edits from anonymous authors are considered to be "inherently suspect so new users are encouraged to register and get user names" [5].
-There is additional asymmetry in the distribution of work on Wikipedia, where fewer than 10% of the authors are responsible for more than 90% of contributions [33].
+In Wikipedia, as another example, the transparency of work in the authoring process is symmetrical: any one individual editing an article can see the edits that any other individual has made and vice versa.
+Yet the initial perceived value of that editing work is not always symmetrical; edits from anonymous users are considered to be "inherently suspect so new users are encouraged to register and get user names" [5].
+There is additional asymmetry in the distribution of work on Wikipedia, where less than 10% of the authors are responsible for more than 90% of contributions [30].

-Both symmetries and asymmetries are clearly present in collaborative systems.
+Both symmetries and asymmetries are clearly present and valuable in collaborative systems.
 Typical CSCW research, however, tends to focus on supporting and fostering symmetries.
 Asymmetries are frequently either overlooked in the research literature or considered a design challenge that must be addressed.
-Research in real-time shared editors, for example, focused on developing platforms for collaborative writing that enabled a synchronous symmetry of use, providing all authors, simultaneously, the ability to both browse and edit documents (e.g., [31]).
-Stefik et al. coined the acronym WYSIWIS ("What you see is what I see") to describe the predominant form of symmetry engaged by the research community in this domain, a symmetry of content and media [39]1.
+Research in real-time shared editors, for example, focused on developing platforms for collaborative writing that enabled a synchronous symmetry of use, allowing all users, simultaneously, the ability to both browse and edit documents (e.g., [29]).
+Stefik et al. coined the acronym WYSIWIS ("What you see is what I see") to describe the predominant form of symmetry engaged by the research community in this domain, a symmetry of content and media [36]1.
 More recently, the design and development of novel, collaborative technologies for domestic contexts has also foregrounded symmetry in design.
-Plaisant et al.'s shared calendar system, for example, was explicitly designed to foster symmetrical awareness of family schedules across multiple generations [34].
+Plaisant et al.'s shared calendar system, for example, was explicitly designed to foster symmetrical awareness of family schedules across multiple generations of users [31].
 Clearly, symmetry can be a desirable thing in system design, supporting more tight-knit collaboration among colleagues in the workplace or increased empowerment for elders in multigenerational interactions.